dreamchef/Black-Scholes-options-pricing/README.md

-# Python Implementation of the Black-Scholes Model for Pricing Call Options
+# Python Implementation and Analysis of the Black-Scholes Model for Pricing Call Options

 *Primary Author*: Dani Lisle